 Be aware that the cabin images you see via this tool don’t necessarily match the experience you’ll have on board: so don’t be confused into thinking you’ll find a fully-flat bed waiting for you, just because you see one pictured here.

-For instance, the image shown when searching 'Sydney-Melbourne' is of business class aboard a Qantas Boeing 787, which the airline would normally operate on longer international flights.
+For instance, the image shown when searching 'Sydney-Melbourne' is of business class aboard a Qantas Boeing 787, which the airline would normally operate on longer flights.

 Between Sydney and Melbourne, however, you’ll most likely find a Boeing 737 pulling up at the gate, which does still offer a business class cabin, but with reclining seats – not flatbeds.